MONICA-Project/DockerGlobalWristbandSimulation/README.md

 | **1**| 4 | 1 | 1 | 1 | 1 |
 | **0**| 2 | 0 | 0 | 0 | 0 |

 Where Cell(0,0) is the Ground Plane Position.
-In this case, it means that in Cell (Row=0, Col=1) there are 4 people in a space of 100 m x 100 m, 100 m North and 0 m East with respect to Ground Plane Position.
+In this case, it means that within the Cell (Row=0, Col=1) there are 4 people/wristbands in a space of 100 m x 100 m, 100 m North and 0 m East with respect to Ground Plane Position.

 ## Docker Compose Contents